 Building and buying near a right of way

 - All recorded public rights of way are shown on the Definitive Map and Statement, which is the legal record of public rights of way.
 Landowners must not deter use by the public in any way, for example by blocking the route, altering waymarkers or through the use of misleading or deterrent signs.
 There are legal processes that must be completed if you want to make changes to the public rights of way network that crosses your land.
 In addition to any public rights of way that cross your land, you may decide to create a new path, either formally or informally.

 - Planning permission alone does not allow a right of way to be obstructed or moved in any way – this includes construction works, which must not interfere with a right of way or pose any risk to path users.

-- If a diversion/extinguishment is necessary to enable a development to take place, an application for diversion should to made to the relevant planning authority well in advance of the start of the work.
+- If a diversion/extinguishment of a right of way is necessary to enable a development to take place, an application for diversion should to made to the relevant planning authority well in advance of the start of the work.

 - All public rights of way must remain open and available for public use at all times unless the relevant legal steps have been undertaken.

 - The temporary closure of a public right of way is a legal process, and is done only where it is absolutely necessary and there is a danger to public safety that cannot be designed out.

 - Once any work is completed, the legal, definitive line of the public right of way must be available for use on the ground.

 For more information about the planning application process, and the process for permanent diversion or extinguishment of a public path required as a result of planning permission, please contact Horsham District Council Planning Department.
 See also the parish’s guidance on the Planning Process.